substrate-developer-hub/newsletter/draft/2022-11-substrate-newsletter.md

-[Anagolay team](https://anagolay.network/) has built [web3-api-auth-token library](https://github.com/kelp-hq/oss/tree/22f85a75887ddcf65fe411e008f9bc7ba2d3203f/tools/web3-api-auth-token).
-Web3 API Auth Token (WAAT) defines a compact self-contained and tamper-proof way for securely transmitting information between the parties as a base64Url encoded JSON object.
-Compared to standard JWT, WAAT is replacing a centralized server with a decentralized and self-governed component that is always Strategy specific, which is the base for truly decentralized tokens.
+[Anagolay](https://anagolay.network/) has built a [Web3 API Auth Token (WAAT) library](https://github.com/kelp-hq/oss/tree/22f85a75887ddcf65fe411e008f9bc7ba2d3203f/tools/web3-api-auth-token) which allows the secure transmission of information between two parties using a base64Url encoded JSON object.

 WAATs can come in handy for:
 - Authorization: DApps can load the users' account from the wallet browser extension, use the keys to create the signature and then make the request to the API allowing users to access resources, services and routes that are permitted with that token.